AgentStack User Guide

 ✅ Mint once, on one chain — and keep it simple.

-What if You Need to Switch Chains?
+What if You Want to Use Different Chain Later?

 💡 Tip: Double-check your agent’s architecture and chain preferences before minting.